Learn how to revise and prepare for exams and tests.

 - Attend lectures and tutorials right up until the exam.
 These often contain useful tips, as well as providing an opportunity to ask questions.

-- Start preparing for tests and exams early.
+- Start preparing for exams and tests early.

 - Use a weekly study timetable.
 Block out existing commitments, then schedule 30-60 minute chunks of study time throughout the week.